Skip to the main content.

 We have a handy calculator you can use to compare the two.
 Open up this guide, plug in some numbers and get a rough idea of how the two square up.

-It’s also worth mentioning that unapproved options don’t require changes to the standard Articles of Association a lot of businesses adopt, whereas growth shares do - particularly if you intend to utilise the Enterprise Investment Scheme (EIS).
+It’s also worth mentioning that unapproved options don’t require changes to the standard Articles of Association a lot of businesses adopt, whereas, growth shares do - particularly if you intend to utilise the Enterprise Investment Scheme (EIS).

-Can I reward non-employees not based in the UK?
+How can I reward non-employees not based in the UK?

 Yes!
 But if you're thinking of awarding someone overseas with unapproved options or growth shares, do your due diligence.
 Tax implications, laws and regulations vary from country to country.
 If you're ever in doubt, ask your lawyer or accountant.

-Setting conditions for non-employees
+Setting conditions

 Growth shares and unapproved options provide incentives beyond capital alone.
 They offer an opportunity to reward collaboration with non-employees instrumental to the business’s success.